 Ali: We are in the beautiful street of Can Veri which runs parallel to Es Born in the centre of Palma and our Science, Maths and Drama classes are held in our second building located adjacent to the beautiful Palma Cathedral.

 Ali: There isn’t one!
 We have over 22 nationalities here and no one particular group dominates.
 The language of teaching is English so all students must be competent in this in order to access the courses.
-Students must be in their 16th years before the start of the term in September as we are post compulsory education in Spain.
+Students must be in their 16th year before the start of the term in September as we are post-compulsory education in Spain.

 Jill: We try to help where possible with families or students moving to Mallorca.
-As I have lived here for over 13 years I can point them in the right direction for help with residency, student visas, housing, etc. We have even helped arrange “home stay”.
-In college we have an all-inclusive, community environment and will support all international students with language, academic, cultural skills and make sure they settle quickly into their new home.
+As I have lived here for over 13 years I can point them in the right direction for help with residency, student visas, housing, etc. We have even helped arrange a “homestay”.
+In college, we have an all-inclusive, community environment and will support all international students with language, academic, cultural skills and make sure they settle quickly into their new home.